karlan/AGN_templates/README.md

 strength observed in nearby Seyfert-1 nuclei and to reconcile the SED behaviors of various type-1 AGN populations.
-These templates can be generally applied in e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for pecuilar objects, etc.
+These templates can be generally applied in e.g.,  SED decompositions of galaxies with possible AGN contribution or quasars, IR AGN Selections and the search for pecuilar objects, looking for AGN candidates with strong polar dust emission, etc.

 ### How to use them in SED decompostions?